How to redeem Avios for First Class flights with British Airways

 What can you expect flying British Airways First?

-Whilst flying BA First isn’t as luxurious as on some other airlines, it does offer a number of benefits over what you’d get flying BA Club World (business class).
+Whilst flying British Airways First isn’t as luxurious as on some other airlines, it does offer a number of benefits over what you’d get flying BA Club World (business class).

 For a start, you get to use dedicated First check-in and baggage drop counters.
 In Heathrow Terminal 5, these form part of the First Wing, an exclusive, fast-track check-in and security lane that whisks you straight into the British Airways lounges.

-You’ll also have access to BA’s top-tier lounges, including the Concorde Room at Heathrow.
-This lounge is reserved for those flying in First or those with BA Gold Guest List status and features a la carte dining, (fairly) premium champagnes and a calm, relaxing environment.
+You’ll also have access to BA’s top-tier lounges, including the Concorde Room at Heathrow Terminal 5 and the First Dining Room in Terminal 3.
+These lounges are reserved for those flying in First or those with BA Gold Guest List status and feature a la carte dining, (fairly) premium champagnes and a calm, relaxing environment.

 Onboard, you’ll enjoy a much smaller and more intimate cabin of between 8 and 14 seats (versus 97 Club World seats on its A380!) with dedicated cabin crew.